Woman with freckles

 SunSmart - Outdoor workers

-A poster with tips on how to protect your skin when you're working outdoors, particularly if you work in construction, landscaping or agriculture.
-Print or share in your workplace, staff room, or group chat.
-(Available to download only.)
+A leaflet with skin cancer information and tips on how to protect your skin when you're working outdoors, particularly if you work in construction, landscaping or agriculture.

 Outdoor workers sun safety poster